inspire-group/adv-patch-paper-list/README.md

 1. Apparently, the robust prediction defense is harder than the attack detection defense.
 The detect-and-alert setup might be problematic when human fallback is unavailable.
 2. Nevertheless, we are still interested in studying attack detection defense.
 There is [an interesting paper](https://arxiv.org/abs/2107.11630) discussing the connection between these two types of defense.
-3. How do we evaluate the robustness of attack detection defense:
+3. **How do we evaluate the robustness of attack detection defense:**
-   1. for clean images: perform the defense, and only consider a correct prediction when the output matches the ground-truth
+   1. for clean images: perform the defense, and only consider a correct prediction when the output matches the ground-truth (alerts in the clean setting are errors!!)
    2. for adversarial images: perform the defense, count a robust prediction if the prediction output is ALERT or matches the ground-truth

 ## Image Classification